 History of Advent

-Eventually, fasting became an optional observance of the Advent season, and only the most devout Christians fasted for the whole period, while some practiced fasting for a few days before Christmas.
+Only the most devout Christians fasted for the whole of Advent, while some practiced fasting for a few days before Christmas.

-The official liturgical color of Advent is purple, or violet, which adorns churches and is worn by the clergy.
-Purple symbolizes royalty and is used to welcome the Advent of King Jesus Christ.
+The official liturgical color of Advent is currently purple, or violet, which adorns churches and is worn by the clergy.

 This is also the day when the first candle of the Advent wreath is lit.
-The wreath, made with fir tree, usually has four candles for the four Sundays of advent.
+The wreath, made with a branch from a fir tree, usually has four candles for the four Sundays of Advent.
 The candlelit on the First Sunday of Advent symbolizes Hope.
-On the wreath, three of the candles are purple or blue, and one is pink.
+On the wreath, three candles are purple or blue, and one is pink.